Who We Are, What We Do

 We investigate complaints regarding our privacy and data use practices and take remedial action where appropriate.
 Any Nielsen associate who receives a privacy-related complaint must escalate it to Nielsen Privacy.
-The general public can reach out through a dedicated page for privacy inquiries on our website.
+The general public can reach out via a dedicated mailbox for privacy inquiries.

 Finally, we actively prepared for the European Union’s General Data Protection Regulation (GDPR), which went into effect in May 2018.
 Our cross-functional GDPR team was led by our Chief Privacy Officer and included our GDPR Program Manager, EU Data Protection Officer and Legal Privacy team, as well as senior representatives from our Data Security, Engineering, Process Improvement and Technology teams.
 Over 20 workstreams were managed daily, and progress was tracked continuously.
 We also provided periodic progress reports to top management and the Nielsen Board of Directors.